fooqri/fooqri.github.io/source/_posts/2015-09-09-esp8266-initial-notes.markdown

 ```

 Finally there were enough pins remaining to hookup an RGB LED breakout.
 I added this test using the  <a href="//github.com/joushx/Arduino-RGB-Tools" target="_blank">RGB Tools Lib</a>.
-As I mentioned earlier power consumption of an RGB along with simultaneous WiFi transmission may hit max draw; for my case I have control over when transmission can occur, but be aware of this case.
-To lower power draw further it is possibly to permanently disable the onboard power status led by cutting the trace on the board.

 ```
   #include <RGBTools.h>